ctf0/PackageChangeLog/README.md

 - we don't use any parser for the log file, so whatever you write in the file will be displayed to the user as it is.

-- This is more of a **utility** package directed towards developers & to get the best of it you have to add it to your package, however to test it you can install it like any other package & run `composer dump-autoload` afterwards.
+- This is more of a **utility** package directed towards developers & to get the best of it you have to add it to your package, however to test it you can install it like any other package & you would get a message like the screenshot above.